-All Huizenga College of Business and Entrepreneurship students are required to adhere to the minimum computer requirements as stated in this publication.
+All HCBE students are required to adhere to the technology requirements as stated in this publication.
 Meeting or exceeding these requirements allows students the opportunity to learn without the restrictions imposed by outdated technology.
 Mandatory chat sessions at defined and scheduled days and times are required in many degree programs and/or courses.
 Students are required to attend such sessions as defined by faculty.